g3lasio/mervin-ai/replit.md

 - Project Management Dashboard

 ### Target Audience
-1. Fencing Contractors (wood, vinyl, chain-link specialists)
-2. General Contractors (multi-project management)
+1. General Contractors (managing multi-million dollar projects to small jobs)
+2. Specialized Contractors (electrical, plumbing, HVAC, roofing, painting, flooring, fencing, etc.)
+3. Service Contractors (cleaning, hauling, demolition, landscaping, maintenance)
-3. Subcontractors (working with GCs)
+4. Subcontractors (all trades working with GCs)

+**Note:** While the platform was initially conceived with fencing in mind, it is designed for the ENTIRE construction industry across all trades and project sizes.

 ## External Links